loeweX/RotatingFeatures/README.md

 # Rotating Features for Object Discovery

-We propose Rotating Features - features that express object affiliation through their orientation.
+Our proposed Rotating Features learn to represent object affiliation via their orientation on real-world data without labels.
 We achieve this by extending standard features by an extra dimension across the entire architecture.
 We then set up the layer structure in such a way that the Rotating Features’ magnitudes learn to represent the presence of features, while their orientations learn to represent object affiliation.